 We break the matzah in two, reflecting on the deep brokenness in our world and our commitment to repair it.

-"The idea that it's possible to move from slavery to freedom and from darkness to light and from despair to hope-that is the greatest Jewish story ever told." -Rabbi Sharon Brous, Rabbi of IKAR, Los Angeles We begin the Passover story, which chronicles the Israelites' slavery in Egypt, the plagues against the Egyptians, and their walk into the wilderness as free people.
+"The idea that it's possible to move from slavery to freedom and from darkness to light and from despair to hope-that is the greatest Jewish story ever told." -RABBI SHARON BROUS, RABBI OF IKAR, LOS ANGELES